-These non-matted works did not, at first glance, need any replacement plexiglass, but upon removal clearly did.
-This little extra detail became a big factor as I searched the local and surrounding glass and framing businesses for replacement plexi of the large and thin dimensions that I needed.
+These non-matted works did not, at first glance, need any replacement Plexiglas, but upon removal clearly did.
+This little extra detail became a big factor as I searched the local and surrounding glass and framing businesses for replacement Plexiglas of the large and thin dimensions that I needed.

 Finally I inspected the equipment used to display the art on the walls - hangers and lights - applying minor adjustments.

 One of my clients, Louise and Herbert, knowing I was versed in the repair of art pools asked me to check their newly repaired outdoor hot tub.
 Despite my busy schedule I managed to squeeze in a couple minutes at no extra charge.

 By the way, Herb and Louise, whose last names I will not mention in respect of their privacy, were the most enjoyable clients I have ever worked for.
 Herb's stories are absolutely priceless!